Essential Plumbing Tools Every Homeowner Should Have

 Adjustable Wrench

 This is your go-to for tightening or loosening nuts, bolts, and supply line connections on sinks and toilets.
 Unlike a pipe wrench, its smooth jaws won't mar soft metal fittings.
 Always turn clockwise to tighten and counterclockwise to loosen, and never over-tighten, as that can crack fittings or strip threads.
-Overtightening is actually one of the most frequent DIY mistakes, so use steady pressure rather than force.
+Overtightening fittings, bolts, or supply lines can crack seals, strip threads, and lead to future leaks, so use steady pressure rather than force.

 Pipe Wrench